SM53: "Chickens"

 The original plan was to copy a concept from Stockholm, where the trams were run fast and frequently without trailers.
 However, Oslo Sporveier soon decided to prioritize operating costs and instead run trams and trailers.
 At first the company operated Class SS trailers, but these proved unsuitable in combination with the MBOs.
 Oslo Sporveier was not willing to pay the price for new trailers and therefore chose a combination whereby new bodies were built atop existing undercarriages.
-Two such contractions were built at Sagene Depot in 1953, designated TO52 and the first unit can into revenue service on 23 November.
+Two such contractions were built at Sagene Depot in 1953, designated TO52 and the first unit came into revenue service on 23 November.
 A major issue with the trailers were doors which would not shut properly, often resulting with the trams running with open doors.

 Oslo Sporveier was considering the need for new trams, but were concerned because of the new trams having costs about twice the price of a Gullfisk.
 This led them into the idea of converting older trams by keeping the most costly parts, such as motors and wheelsets.
 However, the trams would receive new and larger bodies and interior.
 The company approved that twenty units be built, stipulating that fifty would be converted should it prove successful.
 Of the initial order, twelve were to be built as trailers and eight as motorized trams.
 They received new controllers and new braking system, and were largely rebuilt from Class U and Class SS units.
 The motorized version was designated MO52.
 They quickly received the nickname Chickens (Kylling), as a pun of being smaller than units built at Hønefoss (literally "Hen Falls").
 The trailers were nicknamed Stiffsleds (Stivkjelke).